 Questions and Answers from our Evening for Tennis and Badminton online conference with Ms Ruth Delaney and Dr Neil Welch.

-Watch this video of the Q&A session at Sports Surgery Clinic’s Evening for Tennis / Badminton.
+Watch this video of the Q&A session at UPMC Sports Surgery Clinic’s Evening for Tennis / Badminton.

 At this event, Ms Ruth Delaney (RD), Consultant Orthopaedic Surgeon presented on shoulder injuries in racket sports and how they can be prevented and Neil Welch (NW) Head of rehabilitation at SSC Sports Medicine presented and demonstrated exercises for managing low back pain.